Afternoon Tea At Florian | Florence

-As it’s afternoon tea week back in England we thought we’d put some of Florence’s best tea houses to the test.
-First up is the beautiful Florian Restaurant on Via di Parione – the lesser known younger brother of Caffè Florian in Venice (the wonderful little 1700’s baroque café on the Piazza San Marco).
-We stopped by yesterday just a little after 5pm to find a relatively empty restaurant (it is August after all) full of art on the walls and velvet on the seats – where we indulged in a quiet afternoon of tea, sandwiches and scones in one of what we found out is one Firenze’s most elegant of settings.
+The beautiful Florian Restaurant on Via di Parione is the lesser known younger brother of Caffè Florian in Venice (the wonderful little 1700’s baroque café on the Piazza San Marco).
+We stopped by yesterday just a little after 5pm to find a relatively empty restaurant (August in Florence) full of art on the walls and velvet on the seats, where we indulged in a quiet afternoon of tea of tea, sandwiches and scones in one of Firenze’s most elegant of settings.

-Perhaps the most striking feature of Florian’s Florentine incarnation is the wonderful decór.
-The restaurant is a labyrinth-like farrago of styles, a maze of bejewelled and mirrored corridors leading to a stunning collection of little nooks and crannies, snug rooms and hideaways (each designed by a different artist – the lengthy list of which accompanies your menu inside the restaurant) – some light and filled with pieces from Florian’s esteemed art collection, others with views out onto the street, and like in the images above and below – some dark brooding and atmospheric with more than a subtle nod to the timeless elegance of the original cafe.
+Perhaps Florian’s most striking features is the wonderful decór.
+The restaurant is a labyrinth-like farrago of styles, a maze of bejewelled and mirrored corridors leading to a stunning collection of little nooks and crannies, snug rooms and hideaways (each designed by a different artist – the lengthy list of which accompanies your menu inside the restaurant) – some light and filled with pieces from Florian’s esteemed art collection.
+Others with views out onto the street, and like in the images above and below – some dark brooding and atmospheric with more than a subtle nod to the timeless elegance of the original cafe.

 The service is good if slightly slow, while the presentation is impeccable.
 However, Florian being more of a cafe/restaurant than a tea house means that the tea is served in a bag with little instruction and no regard to water temperatures from what I could tell.
-The sandwiches are a little on the large side though there are only 4 – served with the usual suspects – salmon and cream cheese etc., and the scones though acceptable – weren’t the best – they were a tad too dry for my taste and ( now this is the crunch) were served with whipped cream in place of clotted cream – oh the horror!
+The sandwiches are a little on the large side though there are only 4 – served with the usual suspects – salmon and cream cheese etc., and the scones though acceptable – weren’t the best – they were a tad too dry for my taste and were served with whipped cream in place of clotted cream.

-Aside from the cream faux pas – Florian does a good job of offering a nice, understated take on the English afternoon tea experience – and with such a beautiful setting, it’s difficult not to want to return – which we’ll do soon enough for a full review.
+Aside from the cream faux pas – Florian does a good job of offering a nice, traditional take on the English afternoon tea experience and with such a beautiful setting, it’s difficult not to want to return.